When physical systems resist, what do we do?

 Why this program matters

 Tuning, not overpowering.
-Shared discipline for wider physical horizons.
+A shared discipline for wider physical horizons.